Paris - Ile De France

 There is also a replica of Our Lady of Ostrabrama.

-A Polish parishioner bequeathed to the church in 1840.
+A Polish parishioner bequeathed the painting to the church in 1840.

-The original painting is located in Vilnius, the capital of Lithuania.
+The original is located in Vilnius, in Lithuania.

 The chapel located to the left of the vestry is dedicated to Sainte-Thérèse de l'Enfant Jésus.